 Serving as an IEC member is a rewarding experience for those who wish to make the commitment to help impaired registered nurses return to safe nursing practice.
 BRN is recruiting dedicated individuals who meet the following qualifications to serve on an IEC:

-- Registered Nurse Member: Must hold an active California license and have demonstrated expertise in the field of chemical dependency or psychiatric nursing.
+- RN Member: Must hold an active RN California license and have demonstrated expertise in the field of chemical dependency or psychiatric nursing.

-- Physician Member: Must hold an active California license and must specialize in the diagnosis and treatment of addictive diseases or mental illness.
+- Physician Member (MD or DO): Must hold an active California medical license and must specialize in the diagnosis and treatment of addictive diseases or mental illness.

 - Public Member: Must be knowledgeable in the field of chemical dependency or mental illness.

 If you are interested in becoming an IEC member, please submit a completed Intervention Evaluation Committee Application to the Intervention Program.

 For more information about the IEC member role, please read Role Delineation Intervention Evaluation Committee or contact the Intervention Program at 916-574-7692 or BRN-Intervention@dca.ca.gov.